hellmarbecker/ksql-BAWAG/README.md

     docker-compose up -d

 ### 2. Populate the first topic.

-This is done using a script but also show the connect possibilities here.
+This is done using a script (but do also show the connect possibilities here.)

     cd bin
     ./produce.sh